 The tuition for the four-day immersion is $495.
 Wait to pay until you are ready to register for a specific immersion.
 You will have two years from the completion of your core guide training to do the immersion.

-This does not include transportation, lodging or camping fees and food for the four-day immersion are the responsibility of the trainee.
+Immersion tuition does not include transportation, lodging or camping fees and food.
+These expenses are separate from the program costs for the four-day immersion and are the responsibility of the trainee.

 Tuition figures are current as of January 1 2021 and are subject to change.